 There are many different repository management services available on the market today.
-In this article, we’ll take a closer look at two of them: Atlassian’s Bitbucket and GitLab.
-We’ll cover aspects such as their basic features, pricing plans, and essential functionalities like repository import.
+In this article, we’ll take a closer look at the comparison: Bitbucket vs GitLab.
+We’ll cover aspects such as basic features, pricing plans, and essential functionalities like repository import.

 GitLab is a web-based repository management solution that allows teams to collaborate on code, duplicate it, and then merge the finished code into existing projects.
 This single application offers free open and private repositories.

 Today, GitLab is used by tech giants such as IBM, Sony, Oracle, Alibaba, as well as NASA, SpaceX, and CERN.
 The solution includes wiki and issue tracking features that come in handy to teams looking to expand their use of repository management solutions.
 It’s a DevOps-ready tool that offers a Git repository manager and CI/CD pipeline features under an open-source license.

 In addition, it offers various single-application advantages such as reduced cycle times and enhanced productivity.
 Less manual typing, and fewer assignments for individuals to carry out.
 It also eliminates the need for teams to acquire multiple tools, and install several applications, as well as for users to undergo numerous authentication processes.

 Bitbucket is a repository management solution from the Australian company, Atlassian.
 This web-based version control repository is useful in development teams that use Mercurial or Git revision control systems.